Howard W. Odum

-Howard Washington Odum (May 24, 1884 – November 8, 1954) was an American sociologist and author who researched African-American life and folklore.
+Howard Washington Odum (May 24, 1884 – November 8, 1954) was a white American sociologist and author who researched African-American life and folklore.
 Beginning in 1920, he served as a faculty member at the University of North Carolina, founding the university press, the journal Social Forces, and what is now the Howard W. Odum Institute for Research in Social Science, all in the 1920s.
 He also founded the university's School of Public Welfare, one of the first in the Southeast.

 With doctorates in psychology and sociology, he wrote extensively across academic disciplines, influencing several fields and publishing three novels in addition to 20 scholarly texts.
-He was white.

 Early life

 Born in 1884 in Bethlehem, Georgia, Howard W. Odum's parents, William Pleasants and Mary Ann (Thomas) Odum, encouraged his pursuit of education.
 He attended local schools through high school.

 Odum graduated from Emory University in 1904.
-Working as a teacher, he collected material on black folk lore and songs for two dissertations while completing his master's at University of Mississippi.
+Working as a teacher, he collected material on Black folk lore and songs for two dissertations while completing his master's at University of Mississippi.
 He received his first doctorate, in psychology, at Clark University in Worcester, Massachusetts, where he studied with G. Stanley Hall.
 He received his second doctorate, in sociology, at Columbia University.
 While at Columbia, he studied with Franklin Henry Giddings, focusing on race.
-Both of his two dissertations on black studies were published: the first was on religious traits in folk songs, and the second was on black social life.
+Both of his two dissertations on Black studies were published: the first was on religious traits in folk songs, and the second was on Black social life.

 Career

+He authored the 1929 social science methods textbook An Introduction to Social Research.

-He was appointed as Assistant Director of Research for President Herbert Hoover's Research Committee on Social Trends in 1933.
+He was appointed as assistant director of Research for President Herbert Hoover's Research Committee on Social Trends in 1933.
 He wrote three novels in addition to more than 20 scholarly texts, was President of the American Sociological Association in 1930, and was also a founding member of the Southern Regional Council.
 Odum was known for collecting extensive facts, ranging from oral history (including documentation of folk songs) to agricultural data.

 His publication Southern Regions of the United States (1936) pulled together a wide variety of facts and figures about the Southeast.
 This book, used by government administrators, farmers, scholars, and others, remains relevant today as a historical text.
 Odum's prolific contribution to the social sciences has been an influence on multiple disciplines, including ecology.
-Both of his sons, Eugene and Howard T. Odum, became internationally recognized scholars of zoologist and ecology.
-The Odum brothers frequently cited their father's holistic inquiry as an important influence in their own understanding of emergent properties and other ecological concepts.
+His sons Eugene and Howard T. Odum both became ecosystem ecologists, and frequently cited their father's holistic inquiry as an important influence in their own understanding of emergent properties and other ecological concepts.